polimediaupv/paella-basic-plugins/README.md

     * `fullscreenIcon`: enter fullscreen mode icon.
     * `windowedIcon`: exit fullscreen mode icon.

+Note: On iOS it is not possible to enable fullscreen on DOM tree elements, only on a video.
+As paella-core is mainly a multi-stream player, the fullscreen button is disabled on iPhone devices, porque solo se podría hacer fullscreen en uno de los vídeos.
+In addition to this, fullscreen on a single video causes important features of the player to be lost, such as subtitles, so the button is also not active on single stream videos.

 ### Volume

 Set the audio volume.
 This plugin only works on desktop platforms, as the volume change APIs do not work on mobile devices.